RE

 The impact of RE and the progress made by the children will be measured through:

-- Work scrutiny across all year groups and a range of different abilities
+- Work scrutiny across all year groups and a range of different abilities.
+Work is recorded in RE floor books across the school.

 - Pupil Conferencing: Do they enjoy their lessons?
 Can they answer the unit question once each topic has been taught?
 Are they able to recall learning from previous year groups?